-You can use this tool for hanging heavier items such as heavy shelves, radiators, flat screen TV, large painting, etc.
+You can use this tool for hanging heavier items such as heavy shelves, radiators, flat-screen TV, large painting, etc.

-The zinc drywall anchors is suitable for drywall as well as a concrete wall, but a drawback is that it is not readily available everywhere so it tends to be expensive in some areas.
+The zinc drywall anchor is suitable for drywall as well as a concrete wall, but a drawback is that it is not readily available everywhere so it tends to be expensive in some areas.